dynamodb-toolbox/dynamodb-toolbox/docs/docs/5-attribute-types/1-any.md

 ---
-title: Any 👷
+title: Any
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-# Any 👷
+# Any

-Define an attribute of any value.
-No validation will be applied at run-time, and its type will be resolved as `unknown`:
+Defines an attribute containing **any value**.
+No validation will be applied at run-time, and its type will be resolved as `unknown` by default:

 ```tsx
 import { any } from 'dynamodb-toolbox/attribute/any';